Iran tanker shifts position but still at anchor off Gibraltar

 “Could be today, could be tomorrow,” Picardo told BBC Radio.

+The Grace 1 had its name erased and it was no longer flying a Panama flag.

+On Friday afternoon a Spanish Civil Guard boat briefly stood close to the tanker with police officers taking pictures.
+It was closely followed by a Royal Navy boat.

-Washington has attempted to detain the Grace 1 on the grounds that it had links to Iran’s Islamic Revolutionary Guard Corps, which it has designated a terrorist organization.
+Washington has attempted to detain the Grace 1 on the grounds that it had links to Iran’s Islamic Revolutionary Guard Corps (IRGC), which it has designated a terrorist organization.

+A federal court in Washington on Friday issued a warrant for the seizure of the tanker, the oil it carries and nearly $1 million.

+“The scheme involves multiple parties affiliated with the IRGC and furthered by the deceptive voyages of the Grace 1,” the U.S. attorney for the District of Columbia, Jessie Liu, said in a news release.
+“A network of front companies allegedly laundered millions of dollars in support of such shipments.”

+The U.S. State Department did not immediately respond to a request for comment on how the warrant, which was addressed to “the United States Marshal’s Service and/or any other duly authorized law enforcement officer,” may be enforced.
+The Pentagon declined to comment.

-Asked about Washington’s position, Picardo said that would be subject to the jurisdiction of Gibraltar’s Supreme Court.
+Asked earlier about Washington’s position, Picardo said that would be subject to the jurisdiction of Gibraltar’s Supreme Court.
+“It could go back to the court absolutely.”

 The last-minute U.S. intervention was the latest twist in a saga that started in the early hours of July 4, when British Royal Marines abseiled onto the Grace 1 to impound the ship.